bicknell/DCC-Mobile-Decoder/hardware/reference/Breadboard-1/README.md

 ## 3D Render

-Actual size: 2" wide x 2.75" tall (not counting pins at top).
+Actual size: 2" wide x 3" tall (not counting headers at top).

 ![Breadboard-1 3D Render](Breadboard-1.jpg)

 ## Intended Use Case

-It is expected that most users would plug this device into a 400 tie point bread board, connect an ICSP programmer like a PICKIT4, and power RL and RR from a DCC command station.

-In this configuration the board can be used for software development purposes.
-It will allow software to be loaded onto the PIC, tested against a real DCC signal, and provide visual confirmation of the actions being taken.

-Functions are exposed to the breadboard so that alternative devices (e.g. grain of wheat bulbs, alternative color/shape/intensity LEDs) can be connected and tested.

-The motor is exposed to the breadboard so that an actual motor can be connected to test motor drive logic.
+It is expected that most users will connect the ICSP and Serial headers to use the board for software development activities.
+Users who do not need external components (e.g. motors, or external function devices) can simply solder power wires to the RL and RR inputs.
+Users who want to connect external devices would likely populate J1 and J2 and plug the board into a standard 400 or 830 point breadboard.
+The exposed connections allow testing things like grain-of-wheat bulbs for lighting effects.

+Although this decoder is not specifically intended to go in a locomotive it could be installed in one.
+This may be particularly useful when developing motor control code.

-## Schematic Walkthrough
+## Schematic

 View the [Breadboard-1.pdf](Breadboard-1.pdf) schematic without having to open KiCad!

-## Supporting Material

-* [CALCULATIONS.xlsx](CALCULATIONS.xlsx) contains all of the calculations to determine correct component values and insure all values stay within component specifications.
+The document [CALCULATIONS.xlsx](CALCULATIONS.xlsx) contains a worksheet for each schematic block with all of the relevant calculations.

 ### Power Supply

-Power from the two rails is fed into a bridge rectifier made up of four discrete diodes D11-D14.
-As DCC is a square wave, the output is nearly but not quite continuous DC power with low ripple.
-That power is split off to drive the motor and functions directly, labeled as Vdrive.
-A linear regulator U11 is used to generate +5v for the micro-processor, and has two support capacitors.
+This block takes power from the rails and rectifies it into a Vdrive DC source that can be used to drive the motor.
+Then a linear regulator is used to provide a stable Vdd for the micro-processor.

-### Micro-controller
+### Processor

 A PIC18F06Q40 processor is used in this design.
 PIC processors require minimal support components.
-C21 is a local bypass/decoupling capacitor that is placed closed to the power pins.
-C23 and R23 form a hold up circuit for MCLR which must be kept high during normal operation.
-If MCLR drops, the chip will reset.
-R24 is recommended by the datasheet to prevent chip damage when C23 discharges.
+It needs only one decoupling capacitor and a circuit to hold up MCLR when running.
+Due to the expected repeated programming the MCLR hold up includes a diode to protect the circuit from repeated high programming voltages.

 The following pins are left in their default locations: